F (New York City Subway service): 1940s and 1950s

 On December 11, 1950, trains were extended to the newly opened Jamaica–179th Street on evenings, nights, and Sunday mornings.
 On May 13, 1951, all trains outside of rush hour were extended to 179th Street using the local tracks beyond Parsons Boulevard.
 On October 8, 1951, trains were extended to 179th Street at all times.
 During rush hours F trains skipped 169th Street running via the express tracks.
 At other times, the F stopped at 169th Street.

+On June 30, 1952, two morning rush hour trips on both the E and F trains, running between 71st Avenue and Jay Street.
+E and F trains each began running every three minutes for 24 minutes in the AM rush, and every 3.5 minutes for 45 minutes in the PM rush.

 In 1953, the platforms were lengthened to 660 feet at 75th Avenue and Sutphin Boulevard so that F trains could run eleven-car trains.
 The E and F began running eleven-car trains during rush hours on September 8, 1953.
 The extra train car increased the total carrying capacity by 4,000 passengers.
 The lengthening project cost $400,000.
-The operation of eleven-car trains ended in 1958 because of operational difficulties.
+Ten 11-car trains operated on each of the E and F trains.

+The operation of eleven-car trains ended on September 8, 1958.
+While the schedule had included the continued operation of 11-car trains, with two conductors, that was cancelled after a labor arbitrator ruled that all trains could run with a single conductor.
 The signal blocks, especially in Manhattan, were too short to accommodate the longer trains, and the motormen had a very small margin of error to properly platform the train.
 It was found that operating ten-car trains allowed for two additional trains per hour to be scheduled.